 Why would the appropriator maintain his property if he can just take more instead?
 If no rent can be extracted from a capital good, there is no reason to save up and buy it, and therefore there is no profit to entice an entrepreneur to produce it.
 Though we might be envious of the wealthy proprietors, no one can better allocate a factor of production than its rightful owner.

-To own capital or land (whether bought or bequeathed) and to live off its rents should not be seen as unfair or illegitimate; when we honor the property of a person who has inherited all his wealth, we are not honoring his right to lead a privileged existence as if he were a king, but rather honoring the original saver who bequeathed this property.
+To own capital or land (whether bought or bequeathed) and to live off its rents should not be seen as unfair or illegitimate; when we honour the property of a person who has inherited all his wealth, we are not honouring his right to lead a privileged existence as if he were a king, but rather honouring the original saver who bequeathed this property.
 In so doing, we demonstrate to other savers that their thrift will not be in vain.

 Living off of capital can be seen as no different from living off a talent.
 Whether proprietors ever did anything to “deserve” their capital is irrelevant.